vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-admin/index.md

 ![Admin with Actuator Endpoints exposed](spring-boot-admin-with-actuator.png)

-For detailed tutorial on Spring Boot Actuator configuration heck [this article](https://www.vojtechruzicka.com/spring-boot-actuator/).
+For a detailed tutorial on Spring Boot Actuator configuration heck [this article](https://www.vojtechruzicka.com/spring-boot-actuator/).

 ## Security
 Now when everything is running, we should make sure our actuator endpoints and the Admin UI are not publicly available to everyone.

 ## Client Security
 If you are already using Spring Security, the above will not work for you as the Actuator endpoints are secured by default and Admin server will not be able to access them.
-For testing purposes you can temporarily disable Actuator endpoint security by `management.security.enabled=false`.
+For testing purposes, you can temporarily disable Actuator endpoint security by `management.security.enabled=false`.

-But we do want to have security enabled.
+However, we do want to have security enabled.
 If you are using basic authentication, you can just provide username and password in your properties file.
 These credentials will be used by Admin Server to authenticate with the client's actuator endpoints:

 ```properties
 spring.boot.admin.client.instance.metadata.user.name=joe
 spring.boot.admin.client.instance.metadata.user.password=my-secret-password
 ```

-By default, if not configured otherwise, Spring Boot will use default user `user` and auto-generated password each time your app starts.
+By default, if not configured otherwise, Spring Boot uses default user `user` and auto-generated password each time your app starts.
 You can check the password in the console during startup.
 If you want to provide username and password required by your app explicitly, you can define it in your properties:

 ```properties
 spring.security.user.name=joe